Norms#

 • self (Union[Array, NativeArray, Container]) – Input container

-• scale (Optional[Union[Array, NativeArray, Container]]) – Learnable gamma variables for elementwise post-multiplication, (default: None) default is None.
+• scale (Optional[Union[Array, NativeArray, Container]], default: None) – Learnable gamma variables for elementwise post-multiplication, default is None.

-• offset (Optional[Union[Array, NativeArray, Container]]) – Learnable beta variables for elementwise post-addition, default is None. (default: None)
+• offset (Optional[Union[Array, NativeArray, Container]], default: None) – Learnable beta variables for elementwise post-addition, default is None.

-• eps (float) – small constant to add to the denominator.
-Default is 1e-05. (default: 1e-05)
+• eps (Union[float, Container], default: 1e-05) – small constant to add to the denominator.
+Default is 1e-05.

-• out (Optional[Union[Array, Container]]) – optional output container, for writing the result to.
-It must have a shape (default: None) that the inputs broadcast to.
+• out (Optional[Union[Array, Container]], default: None) – optional output container, for writing the result to.
+It must have a shape that the inputs broadcast to.

 Return type: